predye28/personal-portfolio/README.md

 tendra:

-about
+- about
-proyects:
+- skills:
-skills:
+- proyects:
-leave a messaje:
+- leave a messaje: